Multifamily Real Estate Might be the Ultimate Inflation Hedge

 - – You can have a greater impact on your community vis-à-vis local government in small communities than large cities.

-The reverse migration trend driving people from cities back to the to the suburbs has been unfolding for years and the COVID-19 pandemic only served to accelerate this shift.
+The reverse migration trend driving people from cities back to the suburbs has been unfolding for years and the COVID-19 pandemic only served to accelerate this shift.
 These observable demand trends are likely to produce strong investor returns even if inflation remains subdued and interest rates low.

 At Origin Investments, we are proactively positioning to protect the wealth of our investors against, and possibly even benefit from, a moderate amount of inflation.
 While we do not endorse Milton Friedman’s comparison of inflation to alcoholism, like with most things in life, moderation is key.
 A small amount of inflation is nothing to fear, especially if you have investments in multifamily real estate.
 A moderate uptick in inflation might even improve your overall investment returns with exposure to the multifamily sector.